timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 responses; see [@!RFC9110, section 12.5.5].

 RRDP snapshots can be substantial in size (e.g., tens to hundreds of megabytes).
-Operators should note that some CDNs turn off compression by default for very large files, and should override this behavior if possible.
+Operators should note that some CDNs disable compression by default for very large files, and should override this behavior if possible.

 ## Content Availability